hkalant/awesome-edtech-tools/README.md

 ## What to do next

-Star the repo to help ensure it is maintained.
+* Star the repo.

-[Tweet this repo](https://twitter.com/intent/tweet?related=hkalant&text=Educational tools and resources for educators and virtual teachers&url=https%3A%2F%2Fgithub.com%2Fhkalant%2FEducationalToolsResources&via=hkalant) so that more people discover it and add to it.
+* Tweet about this repo so that more people discover it and add to it.

-Add your own tools/resources by [issuing a pull request](https://github.com/hkalant/EducationalToolsResources/pulls).
+* Add your own tools/resources by [issuing a pull request](https://github.com/hkalant/EducationalToolsResources/pulls).

 ## Licence
 Available under the [CC0 licence](http://creativecommons.org/publicdomain/zero/1.0/).